 Since we wrapped up the FFVI Journal last week, we decided to take the opportunity to do a celebration here at Marathon Recaps and look back over the past two eras of Final Fantasy: the 8-bit and 16-bit eras.
 And it won’t just be me because, for the first time you’ll be hearing Kyle’s thoughts directly from the source!
 With many of these games, it’s been years since we last played them, and we wondered if a good look back might have changed out opinions.
 So here’s the plan: this week, Kyle and I will alternate talking about each game, giving some time-aged insight into each.
 Next week, we’ll be back with two Top 5 lists each: our Top 5 Worst and Top 5 Best Moments in the Marathon!
 Be sure to be back for that! (more…)

 Pride Lands, Revisited

 Sora, who learns nothing from his mistakes at any time, chooses to touch down in the Pride Lands by going back to the elephant graveyard!
 Well, near the elephant graveyard, near enough that he runs into the three hyenas the moment he steps off the plane.
 The hyenas are irritated and starving since Scar was deposed, so Sora’s eager “Hiya!” makes me laugh so hard.

 But it seems that just because the hyenas aren’t doing well doesn’t mean Simba is.
 The hyenas even start laughing when you mention his name.
 Sora and the others go to find out why “Simba” is so funny, discovering that the Savannah is in just as bad a shape as when they left.
 Well of course it is, the devs would have had to reskin the entire world, and even I don’t expect that.
-Everyone who’s still upset about Zora’s Fountain being frozen at the end of Ocarina of Time knows that retexturing the entire world just isn’t done in the industry.
+Everyone who’s still upset about Zora’s Fountain being frozen at the end of Ocarina of Time knows that retexturing an entire major area just isn’t done in the industry.
 “What do you think could have happened?”
 Sora asks.
 Dragging an unprepared, uninterested slacker onto the throne solely on basis of primogeniture proved to be a poor system of government and an even poorer means of environmental renewal? (more…)

 Halloween Town, Revisited